 Bradford City 0 Stockport 0: Graham Alexander's Bantams hold League Two leaders

+Bradford City 0 Stockport 0: Graham Alexander's Bantams show it's 'not just a one-off' as they hold League Two leaders

 League Two leaders Stockport made it back-to-back away draws over Christmas with another point at Bradford.